paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/groopix.md

 - url: /images/projects/groopix/screenshot_collection.png
   alt: Collection page
 ---
-{% include 'screenshots' with screenshots
+{% render 'screenshots' with screenshots
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 Groopix was an online tool that allowed users to easily curate and print group-based photo albums.
 Working closely with CEO Steve Douty, I produced the company’s branding and visual design and developed the underlying user experience of the product.